 As the name suggests, the Catalog mode of the plugin transforms your WooCommerce store into a catalog of all your products, hiding the “Add to Cart” functionality.
 You can choose to either completely turn your store into a catalog, or just disable online ordering for selected user roles (e.g. guests).

 The most prominent feature of this plugin is that it offers discounts/markups based on WordPress user roles.
 This is an ideal way to sell products at reduced rates to wholesale customers.
 Your WooCommerce wholesale order form will display the correct prices for each user role.

-How to use both plugins to create a WooCommerce wholesale order form
+How to combine these plugins to create a WooCommerce wholesale order form

 The documentation for each plugin contains full instructions on installation and basic setup, so I will move directly to configuring the plugins.
-Together, they form a WooCommerce wholesale suite of plugins ideal for selling to the trade – either as an order form or in catalog mode.
+Together, they form a WooCommerce wholesale suite of plugins ideal for selling to the trade.
+They work either as an order form or in catalog mode.

 First, set up WooCommerce Product Table